Avanade/Beef/samples/MyEf.Hr/docs/2-Employee-DB.md

-﻿# Step 1 - Employee DB
+﻿# Step 2 - Employee DB

 This will walk through the process of creating the required tables, and entity framework capabilities, etc. needed for the `Employee` within a Microsoft SQL Server database.
 All of this work will occur within the context of the `MyEf.Hr.Database` project.

 The [`Beef.Database.SqlServer`](../../../tools/Beef.Database.SqlServer) and [`DbEx`](https://github.com/Avanade/dbex) provide the capabilities that will be leveraged.
 The underlying [documentation](https://github.com/Avanade/dbex#readme) describes these capabilities and the database approach in greater detail.

+## Terminal

+The database codegen and DbEx commands will run from a command-line interface.
+In preparation for the steps below, open a new terminal/command-prompt and navigate to the `MyEf.Hr.Database` base folder directory

-_Note:_ Any time that command line execution is requested, this should be performed from the base `MyEf.Hr.Database` folder.
-To see all supported command line options execute `dotnet run -- --help`.
+_Note: To see all supported command line options execute `dotnet run -- --help`._

 <br/>